laro/Cilia/README.md

 ## Introduction
-- Ideas / a wish list for an "improved" C++, a "Gedanken experiment",
+- Ideas / a wish list for an "improved" C++, a "thought experiment",
     - with a **simplified syntax**,
     - roughly **in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style)**, Java, JavaScript/TypeScript, Kotlin, Swift.
     - Isomorphic mapping of all C++ functionality to Cilia shall be possible